veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 ```

 &nbsp; \
 As you can see, the client declares to the server what enhancements it supports.
 The server responds with a command, either **\_result** or **\_error**, to indicate whether the response is a result or an error.
 During the response, the server provides some properties within an Object as one of the parameters.
 This is where the server needs to state its support for E-RTMP.
-The server SHOULD state its support via attributes such as videoFourCcInfoMap, capsEx, and similar properties.
+The server SHOULD state its support via attributes such as **videoFourCcInfoMap**, **capsEx**, and similar properties.

 ## Action Message Format (AMF): AMF0 and AMF3

-Action Message Format (AMF) is a compact binary format used to serialize [SCRIPTDATA](https://veovera.github.io/enhanced-rtmp/docs/legacy/video-file-format-v10-1-spec.pdf#page=80).
+Action Message Format (AMF) is a compact binary format used to serialize [**SCRIPTDATA**](https://veovera.github.io/enhanced-rtmp/docs/legacy/video-file-format-v10-1-spec.pdf#page=80).
 It has two specifications: [[AMF0](#amf0)] and [[AMF3](#amf3)].
 AMF3 improves on AMF0 by optimizing the payload size on the wire.
 To understand the full scope of these optimizations, please refer to the AMF0 and AMF3 specifications. \
 &nbsp; \
 Supporting AMF3 in the [[RTMP](#rtmp)] and [[FLV](#flv)] is beneficial due to its optimization over AMF0.
 Understanding the ecosystem is crucial before adding AMF3 support to RTMP or FLV.